-The Offshore Renewable Energy Catapult suggests that FLOW in the Celtic Sea could provide 3,000 jobs and £682m in supply chain opportunities for both Wales and the South West England by 2030. of involved Processes in developing FLOW supply chains, including the decisions around the critical location of infrastructure, have already begun.
+The Offshore Renewable Energy Catapult suggests that FLOW in the Celtic Sea could provide 3,000 jobs and £682m in supply chain opportunities for both Wales and the South West England by 2030. involved Processes developing FLOW supply chains, including decisions around the critical location of infrastructure, have already begun.